-These roles are not mutually exclusive.
+These roles may overlap.
 The Review Board expects all government bodies with relevant expertise and information to fully participate as technical reviewers during the environmental assessment.
 Municipal governments and aboriginal governments are also often valuable contributors to the environmental assessment process.